-If you are managing multiple brands/websites on SFCC, then you must have encountered a pertinent question – Should you utilize multiple Realms for developing/configuring/managing multiple websites, or opt for a single Realm for all of them?
+If you are managing multiple brands/websites on Salesforce Commerce Cloud, then you must have encountered a pertinent question – should you utilize multiple realms for developing, configuring, or managing multiple websites, or opt for a single realm for all of them?
 Finding the correct answer to this question is crucial to improve efficiency and scalability as well as meeting business objectives.

-In this blog, we would try to explain the relationship between Realms and Sites, and outline the benefits and limitations of using a single Realm in comparison to multiple with respect to business objectives.
+In this blog, we have explained the relationship between realms and sites.
+We have also outlined the benefits and limitations of using a single realm in comparison to multiple with respect to business objectives.

-Before diving deep in the subject, it is important to understand what the terms ‘Realms’ and ‘Sites’ refer to in the context of SFCC.
+Before diving deep into the subject, it is important to understand what the terms ‘Realms’ and ‘Sites’ refer to in the context of Salesforce Commerce Cloud.

-A Realm is a piece of the Salesforce Commerce Cloud that describes the aggregation of service (both software and hardware) that Salesforce provides to their customers.
-Further, a Realm contains instances, which are application infrastructure that includes Web servers, Application servers, and Database servers.
-Typically, a Realm consists of two groups: the primary instance group (PIG) and the secondary instance group (SIG).
+A realm is a piece of the Salesforce Commerce Cloud that describes the aggregation of service (both software and hardware) that Salesforce provides to its customers.
+Further, a realm contains instances (application infrastructure) that include web servers, application servers, and database servers.
+Typically, a realm consists of two groups: a primary instance group (PIG) and a secondary instance group (SIG).

-Each Realm can host as many sites as you want to create.
+Each realm can host as many sites as you want to create.
 There is no commercial impact on measurement system analysis (MSA).
-The calculation of the subscription fee depends on gross merchandise value (GMV) sum within a Realm.
+The calculation of the subscription fee depends on gross merchandise value (GMV) sum within a realm.
 Sites within a realm generally share an admin, development, and operations team.
-These sites can also share code (via their cartridge path) and business objects like product data, category structure, content library, and customers list.
+These sites can also share code (via their cartridge path) and business objects like product data, category structure, content library, and customer list.
 Each site comes with a dedicated inventory module.

-Designs of the data objects inside a Realm are shareable across all sites within the Realm and can be local to a specific site.
+The designs of data objects inside a realm are shareable across all sites and can be local to a specific site.
 For example:

 Each approach has its pros and cons.
 Let’s go through the details.

-Generally, all sites within a Realm share a merchandising team or at least reflect a business where the merchandising teams work collaboratively on schedules, processes, and priorities.
+Generally, all sites within a realm share a merchandising team or at least reflect a business where the merchandising teams work collaboratively on schedules, processes, and priorities.
 They also share an admin, development, and operations team.
-Code, jobs, processes, and functionality needs to be scheduled, prioritized, and configured in such a way to address the needs of all sites within the Realm.
-On the downside, creating individual control at site level in these areas is nearly impossible within a Realm due to inherent sharing, which is architected within the sites in a Realm.
+Code, jobs, processes, and functionality needs to be scheduled, prioritized, and configured in such a way to address the needs of all sites within the realm.
+On the downside, creating individual control at a site level in these areas is nearly impossible within a realm due to inherent sharing, which is architected within the sites in a realm.

-Customers who leverage multiple Realms benefit from the differentiation in how business processes are defined and managed while benefiting (in an offline manner) from the native compatibility of the SFCC architecture (importing or exporting from Real to Realm is easy).
+Customers who leverage multiple realms benefit from the differentiation in how business processes are defined and managed while benefiting (in an offline manner) from the native compatibility of the Salesforce Commerce Cloud architecture (importing or exporting from real to realm is easy).

 |Single Realm||Multiple Realm|